Best flight sim joystick in 2023: X-Plane, DCS World, FS2020

 It is based on the plane of the same name – the A-10 and oozes quality and should last a lifetime of flying.
 19 action buttons, two POV hats, and plenty more to recommend it.
 Just make sure it covers all the bases you need before jumping in.

 - Cheap and cheerful

-You simply don’t need to spend hundreds at the outset when you are unsure whether you are going to get the right amount of use out of a flight simulator joystick.
-The T.Flight Stick X, once again from Thrustmaster is the baby sibling to our first choice item here and can be picked up for around $40 which is insane when you think how much a standard games controller can cost you these days.
-No, it doesn’t have the durability of something like the Warthog above, but you wouldn’t really expect it to.
-It’s considerably plastic feeling with plenty of plastic buttons for your inputs.
-There’s a slider on the base, that while a bit scratchy, is used as your throttle.
+You simply don’t need to spend a fortune at the outset when you are unsure whether you are going to get the right amount of use out of a flight simulator joystick.
+The Turtle Beach VelocityOne Flightstick is another great option on our list and can be picked up for around $130 which is a great deal when you think how much a standard games controller can cost you these days.

 What other accessories do you need to play a flight sim?

 If you want to play Microsoft Flight Simulator 2020, you technically don’t need any accessories to get your flight airborne.
 However, as previously mentioned, by not utilizing the plethora of accessories on the market such as yokes and joysticks, you simply won’t be getting the full experience.
 We recommend at least picking up a joystick at a minimum as you’ll get some feel of what real flying is like without spending hundreds of dollars.